spasche/image-merge/README.txt

 You will need cairo and gdk-pixbuf-2.0 development packages.

-This package also provide the required files for building a Debian/Ubuntu package.
+This package also provides the required files for building a Debian/Ubuntu package.

 = Usage with TileCache =